sysco-middleware/sysco-middleware.github.io/_posts/2020-09-15-Kibana-and-Elasticsearch-split-visualisations-by-server.md

 Create saved searches

-1. Kibana > Discover > select the index pattern
+1. *Kibana > Discover > select the index pattern*
-1. Filter by the staging server by selecting the field and value for the data, eg agent.hostname : "staging-sever-123"
+1. Filter by the staging server by selecting the field and value for the data, eg agent.hostname : "staging-server-123"
 1. Save the search, eg "Staging server logs only"
 1. Repeat these steps for the production server